Alexei000/Alexei000/README.md

-- 👋 Hi, I’m @Alexei000
+- 👋 Hi, I’m Alex Dragan
-- 👀 I’m interested in full stack .NET development, knowledge management and a little bit of natural language processing (GPT-3 mostly)
+- 👀 I’m interested in full stack .NET development (.NET, SQL and Angular), knowledge management and a little bit of natural language processing (GPT-3 mostly)
-- 🌱 I’m currently learning about Mongo DB and also moderating the Software Codidact community
+- 🌱 I’m currently learning about Mongo DB and also one of the moderators of the Software Codidact community
 - 📫 Just ping me on GitHub

 <!---